 This model demonstrates the exchange of information between local managers and document authors.
 Implementing this model will result in knowledge transfer between local managers and document authors, mitigating any risk of inaccuracy or noncompliance when deploying documents in foreign markets or any environment where document requirements vary.

 Numerous HotDocs clients, both large and small, use our technology as the basis of a documentation strategy.
 The HotDocs interview (the questionnaire used to gather the data to create the tailored document) is powerful and flexible, with conditional questions and sophisticated business logic capability that allows global documents to be customised to a local audience, regardless of document complexity.
-To find out more about how HotDocs can assist you with your global documentation, please get in touch or schedule a 30 minute demo.
+To find out more about how HotDocs can assist you with your global documentation, please get in touch or schedule a demo today.